-Range: More than 90 countries have reported cases of Zika.
+Range: More than 90 countries have reported cases of Zika - many of those in Africa, SE Asia, and the Pacific Islands.
 Aedes aegypti and A. albopictus mosquitoes originated in warm tropical climates of Africa, SE Asia, and the Pacific Islands.
 In the United States, both of these mosquito species are invasive and have been migrating northwards.